KnowThePepper

 The drying process is what makes isot unusual.
 Farmers sun-dry the peppers during the day, then wrap them at night to sweat in their own moisture.
 This repeated cycle concentrates the sugars, deepens the color to near-black, and develops those characteristic earthy, wine-like notes.
 The result sits firmly in the Turkish pepper tradition but has no real equivalent anywhere else.

-At 10,000–23,000 SHU, the heat is real but not aggressive.
-Think of it as roughly half the intensity of a cayenne's sharp, direct burn — but where cayenne hits fast and fades, isot builds slowly and lingers with warmth.
+At 5,000-10,000 SHU, the heat is real but not aggressive.
+Think of it as closer to jalapeno heat than cayenne-level fire.
 The fat content in the flakes (from the oily sweating process) also carries fat-soluble capsaicin longer on the palate.

-Botanically, isot belongs to C. annuum, the same species as bell peppers and jalapeños — a reminder of how dramatically processing and terroir can transform a pepper's character.
+Botanically, isot belongs to Capsicum annuum as a species, the same species as bell peppers and jalapeños - a reminder of how dramatically processing and terroir can transform a pepper's character.

 History & Origin of Isot Pepper